sebkl/flagconf/README.md

 }

 func main() {
-	//The file "~/.flagconf/MYAPP.yml" is evaluated for the flag named val and if existing will overwrite the "defaultvalue" flag.Parse("MYAPP")
+	// The file "~/.flagconf/MYAPP.yml" and
+	// all environemnt variables starting with "MYAPP"
+	// are being evaluated for a flag value named "val"
+	// If found the default value "defaultvalue" is overwritten. flag.Parse("MYAPP")

 	/* ... code ... */
 }
 ```